ppkantorski/Ultrahand-Overlay/examples/4IFIR Explorer/README.md

 # 4IFIR Explorer

-The 4IFIR overclock package includes the ability to swap OC settings for Stock, OC Suite, Base 1.5, Base 1.6, Stage 7/8, and Stage 7+/8+.
+The 4IFIR overclock package includes the ability to swap OC settings for Stock, OC Suite, Base 1.5/1.6, Stage 7/8, and Stage 7+/8+.
 You can choose the desired overclock configuration based on your preference or device requirements.

 ## Installation